 - Monthly Continuing Education meetings with speakers and activities on in-depth gardening topics.

 - Frequent emails of Volunteer and Continuing Education opportunities and other program information.

-- Annual recertification as an active Master Gardener after you post online at least 50 Volunteer hours by June 30, 2021.
+- Annual recertification as an active Master Gardener after you post online at least 50 Volunteer hours by June 30 of the following year.
 (Future years' annual requirements are 25 Volunteer and 12 Continuing Education hours.)

 - Joy and satisfaction that you're helping other gardeners grow more nutritious vegetables and fruits, you’re making new friends, and working with others to help create a more sustainable environment.